-This section examines three levels of government direct expenditures related involved in to administration of justice in South Carolina: state, county and municipal.
-Additionally, federal criminal justice agencies operate in South Carolina, and provide federal funding to state and local units of government for fighting crime and administering justice.
+This section provides information concerning expenditures, appropriations and employment for three levels of government involved the administration of justice in South Carolina: state, county and municipal.
 It is important to note that a variety of agencies have as part of their mission, criminal justice related functions, and that parts of the mission of some criminal justice agencies might be considered to be outside the realm of criminal justice.
-This publication does not attempt to capture and define all fiscal data related to every criminal justice function, but does attempt to provide a broad overview of criminal justice spending by presenting financial data relating to those agencies that are primarily involved in administering justice and enforcing the law.
+Additionally, federal criminal justice agencies operate in South Carolina, and provide federal funding to state and local units of government for fighting administering justice. crime and This publication does not attempt to capture and define all fiscal data related to every criminal justice function, but does attempt to provide a broad overview of criminal justice spending by presenting financial data relating to agencies that are primarily involved those in administering justice and enforcing the law.
+The most recent data available for state appropriations cover FY 03 - 04.
+The most recent data available for county and municipal expenditures cover FY 00 - 01.

-The Department of Corrections had the largest appropriation among the state's criminal justice agencies for FY 03.
+The Department of Corrections had the largest appropriation among the state's criminal justice agencies for FY 04.

-STATE CRIMINAL JUSTICE APPROPRIATIONS FY 03
+STATE CRIMINAL JUSTICE APPROPRIATIONS FY 04

+Agency

-Agency Appropriations
+Appropriations

-Corrections 357
+Corrections 344

-Public Safety 195
+Public Safety 198

-Juvenile Justice 91
+Juvenile Justice 90

-SLED 42
+Judicial 44

-Probation, Parole & Pardon Services 44
+Probation, Parole & Pardon Services 40

-Judicial Department 38
+SLED 36

-Natural Resources 14
+Natural Resources - Law Enforcement 13

 Notes: Appropriations represent millions of dollars, rounded to the nearest million.
 Department of Natural Resources only includes appropriations for law enforcement.
 It is also important to note that appropriations do not take into account budget cuts that occur during the fiscal year.

-Source: 2002 Appropriations Act.
+Source: 2003 Appropriations Act.

-State Criminal Justice Agency Appropriations, FY 03
+State Criminal Justice Agency Appropriations FY 04

-Appropriations for state criminal justice agencies decreased .9% from FY 02 to FY 03.
+Appropriations for state criminal justice agencies decreased 2.1% from FY 03 to FY 04.